Tenant FAQs

 Q ) Why does my guarantor require a witness to sign the agreement?

 A witness to the guarantor’s agreement is a legal requirement.
 If your Guarantor were to refute that they signed the agreement the witness can be contacted to confirm the Guarantor’s signature.
+Remember the witness can’t be you or a family member.

 Q ) I have not received the inventory with my tenancy agreement.
 Why?